wakidurrahman/microservices-with-nodes-and-react/docs/kubernetes/kubectl-01.md

 ## command
-$ kubectl apply -f posts.yaml
+`$ kubectl apply -f posts.yaml`

+## Deployment
+A deployment is a Kubernetes object that is intended to manage a set of pods, so it might be just one